rrgmc/svcinit/README.md

         AddTask("service", svcinit.BuildTask(
             svcinit.WithSetup(func(ctx context.Context) error {
                 // initialize the service in the setup step.
-                // as this may take some time in bigger services, initializing here allows other tasks to setup
+                // as this may take some time in bigger services, initializing here allows other tasks to initialize
                 // at the same time.
                 httpServer = &http.Server{
                     Handler: http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {